Loading...

 Virus Detected, but Not in the Brain Tissue

 While the choroid plexus harbored viral material, crucial brain regions responsible for emotion and memory, like the hippocampus, showed no signs of infection.
-This pattern suggests the brain’s protective barriers are highly effective, but even the lining’s exposure could impact mental health.

-Even with no direct infection of brain tissue, patients with hepatitis C virus in their brain lining had altered patterns of gene expression in areas crucial for brain function.
-Researchers believe this may help explain how infection can influence psychiatric symptoms from the brain’s edge.
+Even with no direct infection of brain tissue, patients with the hepatitis C virus in their brain lining had altered patterns of gene expression in areas crucial for brain function.

 Digging deeper, researchers examined more than 285 million health records.
-They found hepatitis C infection in 3.5% of people with schizophrenia and 3.9% of those with bipolar disorder—rates far higher than in depression or the general population.
+They found hepatitis C infection in 3.5% of people with schizophrenia and 3.9% of those with bipolar disorder, rates far higher than in depression or the general population.

-These findings challenge assumptions about the root causes of severe mental illness.
 The evidence points to a unique relationship between the hepatitis C virus and certain psychiatric conditions, sparking urgent calls for more research and screening.

 ALSO READ | World’s First Cloned Yak Born in Tibet Using Genetic Technology